In this article

 In the terminal, run

-.Your project now has an .xcworkspace file.
-Use this file to open your project, instead of its .xcodeproj file.
+pod installto install the pods you configured in the previous step.
+If you see errors, trypod install --repo-update(docs).Your project now has an .xcworkspace file.
+Use this file to open your project, instead of its

 For more information, read the CocoaPods documentation.